youngling-coder/youngling-coder/README.md

 **🧙‍♂️ About Me:**
 - 👨‍💻 Aspiring Python wizard on a quest to conquer the digital realm! 💻✨
-- 🇩🇪 Learning German 📚🗣️ | Future Deutschland Developer 🇩🇪💼
+- 🇩🇪 Learning German 📚🗣️ | Future Developer 💼

 **🔧 Tech Toolbox:**
 - 💾 Python | JavaScript | HTML/CSS | Git